 - Be well prepared to participate in the community and as a global citizen

 Students are assessed through subject-led ASPIRE DAYS.
 They spend the day working in teams on various projects, and they take part in many various activities, according to the theme.

 Past Aspire days have had various themes:

-- Charity Walks - 4th July 2017 - The aim of this ASPIRE day is to allow students to develop their physical literacy coupled with the opportunity to explore their local surroundings and mix with their house staff and fellow students outside of the Academy environment.
-Students will be walking in their house group, with their Head of House and house staff.
-Each house will have a different walking route, with different start time and locations.
-A £1 mufti donation will go towards the Osiligi charity and students are enouraged to raise further funds for this Kenyan project through additional sponsorhsip.
+- Charity Walks - to allow students to develop their physical literacy coupled with the opportunity to explore their local surroundings and mix with their house staff and fellow students outside of the Academy environment.
+Each house walked a different route.
+A £1 mufti donation went towards the Osiligi charity and students were enouraged to raise further funds for this Kenyan project through additional sponsorhsip.

 - Fairtrade and the Arts - students investigated how they could be better consumers by choosing Fairtrade products and recycling.
 They had a visitor from an eco-farm in The Gambia.

 - Teamwork and Community - students produced graffiti boards with a professional artist and worked on team building skills with the Army.

 - Remembrance Day – students remembered and reflected on all aspects of war, creating posters, ration recipes, code breaking, building wartime shelters and memorials and attending a two minute silence and memorial.